wytan12/SC1015-Bankruptcy/README.md

 ## Individual Contributions

 ## Problem Statement
-What determines a popular profile?
+What makes a female profile popular on dating apps?

 ## Models Used